-GECO is the Gettysburg Environmental Concerns Organization, a 20-year-old student-run environmental club at Gettysburg College.
+GECO is the Gettysburg Environmental Concerns Organization, student-run environmental club at Gettysburg College founded in 1990.
 Our members are students who care deeply about environmental issues and want to make a positive impact on the environment and their community.
 They are involved in advocacy campaigns, campus sustainability projects, and ecological restoration activities.

-We meet Thursday nights at 8 PM in the Plank basement classrooms.
+We meet Tuesday evenings at 6:30 PM at Farmhouse.
 If you are interested in joining just stop by a meeting!
-Please feel free to contact incoming president, Janine Barr with any questions at barrja03@gettysburg.edu.
+Please feel free to contact our president, Alex Isaacson, at [email protected] or click above for info on contacting any of our other officers.
 We are always welcoming new members!

 GECO members hosted a postcard campaign, which were sent to President Obama to help save the Utah Wildnerness along with the Southern Utah Association.